 separating couples can file an application in court for the settlement of their properties

-separating couples who are parties to marriages, de fact relationships or same sex relationships can file an application in court for the settlement of their properties. the family law act sets out the process in dividing the property of the separating couples.
+Separating couples who are parties to marriages, de facto relationships or same-sex relationships can file an application in court for the settlement of their properties.
+The Family Law Act sets out the process of dividing the property of the separating couples.

-All the properties of the parties, both tangible and intangible are considered in their net matrimonial assets which are to be divided between them.
-Property acquired prior to the marriage or relationship, during the relationship and after the relationship are taken into consideration, except if there is a Binding Financial Agreement executed by the parties which will determine how their properties are to be divided.
+All the properties of the parties, both tangible and intangible are considered in their net matrimonial assets which are to be divided among them.
+Property acquired prior to the marriage or relationship, during the relationship and after the relationship is taken into consideration, except if there is a Binding Financial Agreement executed by the parties which will determine how their properties are to be divided.